wmde/wikibase-release-pipeline/docs/landing/wikibase.md

 slug: /landing/wikibase
 ---

-# Wikibase (MediaWiki)
+# Wikibase

-[Wikibase](https://www.mediawiki.org/wiki/Wikibase) is a MediaWiki extension for working with versioned, semi-structured data in a central repository.
+[Wikibase](https://www.mediawiki.org/wiki/Wikibase) is a MediaWiki extension for working with versioned, semi-structured data in a central repository and forms the heart of every Wikibase Suite instance.

-Wikibase Suite offers a Wikibase Image running Wikibase on MediaWiki with a preconfigured set of selected extensions and skins.
+Wikibase Suite offers an optinionated Wikibase Image running Wikibase on MediaWiki with a preconfigured set of selected extensions and skins.

 ## Getting started

-The easiest way to host a Wikibase Suite instance is to use [Wikibase Suite Deploy](./deploy).
-Checkout the [documentation](./wbs-deploy) to learn how to get started.
+The easiest way to host a Wikibase Suite instance is to use [Wikibase Suite Deploy](./getting_started.md).
+Checkout the [documentation](./../deploy) to learn how to get started.

 ## Advanced setups